hannahxg20/BINF6210_Assignment_4/README.md

-# BINF6210_Assignment_4
+# **BINF6210_Assignment_4**

-Conducting a small project that related to my field of interest: Gut Microbiome!
+Conducting a small *exploratory* project that related to my field of interest: the Gut Microbiome!
 Specifically, my topic will be looking at the microbiome of the colon in colon cancer patients.

-Brief Background
+**Brief Background:**
-For this project I randomly took 10 sequences; 5 from tumor biopsy and 5 from normal adjecent tissue, from each study (total of 20 sequences).
-U used  Sequence Read Archive (SRA) toolkit to downloads the FASTQ DNA sequence files (zip files located in fastq folder) from the Sequence Read Archive (SRA) on NCBI website.
-Before downloading, files were screened for 16S sequence data (V3-V4 region) from biopsies of colon cancer patients.
-To ensure sequence quality and validity, sequence data was only considered if this was in an already published studies within 2020-now time frame (see storyboard for details).
-Found 2 studies meeting the above criteria.
+For this project I randomly took 10 samples - 5 from tumor biopsies and 5 from normal adjecent tissues - from 2 published studies (20 samples total).
+I used  Sequence Read Archive (SRA) Toolkit to downloads the FASTQ DNA sequence files (zip files located in fastq folder) from the Sequence Read Archive (SRA) on NCBI website.
+Before downloading, I screened the files to ensure they contained 16S rRNA sequencing data (V3–V4 region) from colon cancer biopsy samples.
+To ensure data quality and reliability, I only included studies published between 2020 and the present (see storyboard for details).
+2 studies met the above criteria.

 Through this project I hope to explore the following research questions:

-#Q1:Do tumor tissues show different phylogenetic diversity than adjacent normal tissues?
+#Q1:**Within the colon cancer environment, do tumor tissues show different biodiversity compared to adjacent normal tissues?**
-#Q2 (Secondary): Are patterns consistent across both studies?
+#Q2 (Secondary): **Are these patterns consistent across both studies?**